Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 In summary, overtraining can have serious consequences for your physical and mental health.

-By listening to your body, scheduling rest days, paying attention to nutrition and sleep, and incorporating yoga into your routine, you can avoid overtraining and maintain a healthy balance between performance pressure and self-care.
+By listening to your body, scheduling rest days, paying attention to diet and sleep, and incorporating yoga into your routine, you can avoid overtraining and maintain a healthy balance between pressure to perform and self-care.

 Remember: fitness is a journey, not a race.